Yandex Cloud

 3. Wait for the operation to complete.

-After this, all required resources will be created in the specified folder, and the host FQDNs will be displayed in the terminal.
-You can check the new resources and their configuration using the management console.
+This will create all required resources in the specified folder, and you will see the host FQDNs in the terminal.
+You can verify that the new resources have appeared and check their configuration in the management console.

 Timeouts